Climate justice and anti-racism

 If change is to happen and equality achieved, all individuals and organisations must consider how they've contributed to systemic racism and become actively anti-racist.
 In other words, get vocal in their opposition to racism.

 That includes us.
 While we've always fought to protect both people and planet, we need to maximise our power as a campaigning force to be a better allies to people of colour.
 That means recognising the uncomfortable truth that the UK’s climate movement is still overwhelmingly white and middle-class.
 It means listening more deeply to underrepresented voices, being honest about where we’ve got things wrong in the past and humble about how much we still need to learn.
+In order to learn we need to connect with and follow of the lead of those most impacted.

 It also means showing that the struggles for equality and justice are interlinked.
 In the UK, people of colour suffer most from the lack of green space in our towns and cities, and from worse air pollution.
 And globally, it’s people in poorer countries like Bangladesh and Mozambique who fall victim to extreme weather patterns and other damage caused by climate breakdown, despite having contributed least to these problems.